Maryland Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Maryland and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 743 Alzheimer's care facilities available in Maryland.
 These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone Alzheimer's care units, or part of larger Alzheimer's care communities.
-Maryland memory care facilities cost on average $71,736 per year.
+The facilities can be either stand-alone Alzheimer's care units, or part of larger dementia care communities.
+Maryland Alzheimer's care facilities cost on average $71,736 per year.
 Dementia care in Maryland can range in cost from $42,708 all the way to $119,976 yearly.
 The 5 most affordable cities in Maryland for memory care are: Cumberland at $54,744 per year, Baltimore at $58,860 per year, Salisbury at $59,592 per year, Delmar at $60,576 per year and Hagerstown at $60,804 per year.
 The 3 most affordable counties in Maryland when it comes to Alzheimer's and dementia care are Allegany county with costs of $54,648 per year, Wicomico county that has average annual costs of $59,652 and Washington county that carries an average cost of $60,696 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Maryland: